-Responsible Party Responsibility and Waste Manager implemented and adhered to with respect to environmental, resource and waste management requirements; Reviewing the environmental, resource and waste management responsibilities of all sub- contractors in scoping their work and during their contract tenure; Ensuring that advice, guidance, and instruction on all RWMP matters is provided to all managers, employees, construction contractors and visitors onsite; Reporting to the Project Manager / Construction Director on the environmental, resource and waste management performance of Line Management, Supervisory Staff, Employees and Contractors; Advising Site management on environmental and waste matters; Be aware of any potential environmental risks relating to the Contractors and bring these to the notice of the appropriate management; Ensure the resource and waste register is completed; and Maintenance of all environmental, resource and waste related documentation.
+Responsible Party Responsibility and Waste Manager implemented and adhered to with respect to environmental, resource and waste management requirements; Reviewing the environmental, resource and waste management responsibilities of all sub- contractors in scoping their work and during their contract tenure; Ensuring that advice, guidance, and instruction on all RWMP matters is provided to all managers, employees, construction contractors and visitors onsite; Reporting to the Project Manager / Construction Director on the environmental, resource and waste management performance of Line Management, Supervisory Staff, Employees and Contractors; Be aware of any potential environmental risks relating to the Contractors and bring these to the notice of the appropriate management; Ensure the resource and waste register is completed; and Maintenance of all environmental, resource and waste related documentation.
 Training of all Site staff in the requirements of the RWMP including environmental controls, resource and waste management and the approved process for communications/complaints handling.
 Assisting with the implementation, monitoring and record keeping requirements of the detailed RWMP with respect to environmental, resource and waste management requirements Ensuring commitment, operational efficiency and accountability during the construction phase of the proposed development in line with the RWMP.
-Selecting a waste team if required, (i.e., members of the Site crew that will aid them in the organisation, operation and recording of the resource and waste management system Environmental implemented onsite). and Waste Overseeing, recording and providing feedback to the Construction Director everyday Operative resource and waste management at the Site.
-Delegating responsibility to sub-contractors, where necessary, and to coordinate with suppliers, service providers and sub-contractors to prioritise waste prevention and material salvage.
+Selecting a waste team if required, (i.e., members of the Site crew that will aid them in the Environmental organisation, operation and recording of the resource and waste management system and Waste implemented onsite).
+Operative Overseeing, recording and providing feedback to the Construction Director everyday Delegating responsibility to sub-contractors, where pecessary, and to coordinate with suppliers, service providers and sub-contractors to prioritise waste prevention and material salvage.
 Conducting environmental, resource and waste audits, maintaining a record system, and establishing targets for waste management at the Site during the construction phase of the proposed development.
-Responding to any concerns or complaints raised by the public in relation to the construction phase of the proposed development To liaise with the Construction Environmental Site Manager on community concerns Project relating to the environment and waste management.
+Responding to any concerns or complaints raised by the public in relation to the To liaise with the Construction Environmental Site Manager on community concerns Project relating to the environment and waste management.
 Communications Ensure the Environmental and Waste Manager is informed of any complaints relating to the Officer environment and waste management.
 Keep the public informed of project progress and any construction activities that may cause inconvenience to the local community.
-To co-operate fully with the CMT and the Environmental Officer in the implementation and development of the RWMP at the site.
-To conduct all their activities in a manner consistent with regulatory and best environmental Site Personnel and waste management practice.
+To co-operate fully with the CMT and the Environmental Officer in the implementation and To conduct all their activities in a manner consistent with regulatory and best environmental Site Personnel and waste management practice.
 To participate fully in the environmental, resource and waste management training programme and provide management with any necessary feedback to ensure effective environmental, resource and waste management at the site.
 Adhere fully to the requirements of the site environmental and waste management rules.
-Sub-contractors Comply with RWMP where relevant If required, the Main Contractor will engage with a Project Environmental Consultant(s) to Project provide specialist environmental inputs and act in the roles of Environmental Clerk of Works Environmental (including Contaminated Land Consultant) (ECoW), and Ecological Clerk of Works (EcCoW) Consultant(s) as required.
+Sub-contractors Comply with RWMP where relevant Brojact IT required, the Main Contractor will engage with a Project Environmental Consultant(s) to Froject (including Contaminated Land Consultant) (ECoW) and Ecological Clerk of Works (EcCoW) Consultant(s) as required.
 The key responsibilities of the Project Environmental Consultant are summarised as follows: